mvelazc0/defcon27_csharp_workshop/README.md

 ## Acknowledgments

-Most of the labs on this workshop started from a Github repository/gist, a Stack Overflow code snippet or simply a Google search.
+Most of the labs on this workshop started from a Github repository/gist, a Stack Overflow code snippet or a Google search.
 Thank you to everyone who shares code for others to learn from.

 * https://github.com/pwndizzle/c-sharp-memory-injection
 * http://www.codingvision.net/miscellaneous/c-inject-a-dll-into-a-process-w-createremotethread